trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 ------------

-Because Trino and MySQL each support types that the other does not, this connector modifies some types when reading or writing data.
+Because Trino and MySQL each support types that the other does not, this connector :ref:`modifies some types <type-mapping-overview>` when reading or writing data.
 Data types may not map the same way in both directions between Trino and the data source.
 Refer to the following sections for type mapping in each direction.

 MySQL to Trino read type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^